silscript/front-end-intro/README.md

   - Native Applications (Mobile)

 - What is the differnt between front-end vs back-end?
-  - Front-end (HTML, CSS, JS) markup and programming languages are for used to structure, style and make the user interface (UI).
+  - Front-end (HTML, CSS, JS) markup and programming languages are used to structure, style and make the user interface.
   - Back-end (Ruby, Python, etc.) programming langauges are used to process data on the server side and return information requested by the user interface.

 - What do programs actually do?